Skip to Content

 This is what I got using silicone oil, acrylic paint and trying to dip a small canvas.

-To me it is a failure, but it has a charm to it.
-I don’t think I would recommend it, unless this is exactly the effect you are looking for.
-It is also feels oily to touch (makes sense, we used silicone oil):
+To me, it is a failure, but it has a charm to it.
+I don’t think I would recommend it unless this is exactly the effect you are looking for.
+It also feels oily to the touch (makes sense, we used silicone oil):

 How to thin acrylic paint for hydro dipping?
 2 Methods